-There are a total of 6 critical time-space points: \begin{adjustwidth}{2em}{0pt} \begin{itemize} \item $A (t_A, x_A)$ is the point where the JAD vehicle enters traffic stream; \item $B (t_B, x_B)$ is the point where the JAD vehicle starts to implement the JAD task with the JAD speed $v^*$; \item $C (t_C, x_C)$ is the point where the JAD vehicle stops to implement the JAD task, i.e., where the stop-and-go wave is terminated; \item $D (t_D, x_D)$ is the point where the JAD vehicle (or a regular vehicle) will reach the front of the stop-and-go wave without JAD intervention; \item $E (t_E, x_E)$ is the point where the temporal back of a stop-and-go wave is detected by the downstream detector at location $x_{\mathrm d}$. \item $F (t_F, x_F)$ is the point where the temporal front of a stop-and-go wave is detected by the downstream detector at location $x_{\mathrm d}$. \end{itemize} \end{adjustwidth} The JAD plan can be described as follows:
+There are a total of six critical time-space points: \begin{adjustwidth}{2em}{0pt} \begin{itemize} \item $A (t_A, x_A)$ is the point where the JAD vehicle enters the traffic stream; \item $B (t_B, x_B)$ is the point where the JAD vehicle starts to implement the JAD task with speed $v^*$; \item $C (t_C, x_C)$ is the point where the JAD vehicle stops implementing the JAD task, i.e., where the stop-and-go wave is terminated; \item $D (t_D, x_D)$ is the point where the JAD vehicle (or a regular vehicle) would reach the front of the stop-and-go wave without JAD intervention; \item $E (t_E, x_E)$ is the point where the temporal rear of the stop-and-go wave is detected by the downstream detector at location $x_{\mathrm d}$; \item $F (t_F, x_F)$ is the point where the temporal front of the stop-and-go wave is detected by the downstream detector at location $x_{\mathrm d}$. \end{itemize} \end{adjustwidth} The JAD plan can be described as follows: